Firesphere/silverstripe-newsmodule/README.md

 * Support for OG-data on some servers (some servers refuse for some reason).
 Check here for the OG-module: [`OpenGraph module`](https://github.com/tractorcow/silverstripe-opengraph)
 * History of URL-segments.
 * Support for custom comments.
 * Akismet support.
+Requires [`this module`](https://github.com/i-lateral/silverstipe-akismet) (or, at least, the Akismet and SSAkismet classes)
 * Globally available NewsArchive function.
 * Configurable from the SiteConfig.
 * GridField overview, less clutter in the SiteTree.
-* RSS Feed, can be found under `http://yoursite.com/yournewspage/rss` (Note, it seems links in content are not parsed correctly in the RSS-entry builder!)
+* RSS Feed, can be found under `http://yoursite.com/yournewspage/rss` (Note, it seems links in content are not parsed correctly by some versions of the HTTP class in the RSS-entry builder!)
 * If you include and setup my [`Silverstripe Social`](https://github.com/Firesphere/silverstripe-social) you can make it auto-post new items to Twitter.
 * Tagging of items, shown grouped under `http://yoursite.com/yournewspage/tags` or a specific tag: `http://yoursite.com/tag/tag-urlsegment` where tag-urlsegment is the urlsegment of the tag, ofcourse.
 * Selectively disable comments on items, useful for when a commenting-war commences.
 Just disable for that specific item and you're set.